tiveritz/coding-campus-lessons-in-python/README.md

 Original Java lessons > [coding-campus-lessons](https://github.com/tiveritz/coding-campus-lessons)

 ## Executing
-Use the function calls from the main.py to.
+Use the function calls from the main.py in the src folder.

 ## Content